Easy and Delicious Pork Roast with Sauerkraut Recipe

 Cover with foil; reduce heat to 325 degrees and bake for about 2-1/2 or 3 additional hours.

-The meat browns in the oven so no need to the braise the pork roast in advance.
+The roast meat browns in the oven so no need to the braise the pork roast in advance.
+You can definitely use a dutch oven to roast this if you have one.

-I simply LOVE SnowFloss Kraut – If you buy the Polish Style it’s perfect.
-Plus, it comes in a glass jar and we love anything in a glass jar.
+We LOVE SnowFloss Kraut – If you buy the Polish Style it’s perfect.
+It has caraway seeds added to the sauerkraut which makes it even tastier!
+This brand comes in a glass jar and we love anything in a glass jar.